The Newcomers laps were halted due to a red flag on the opening night of the Manx event

-Southern 100: Opening night delayed due to red flag stoppage in Newcomers practice session
+Southern 100: Two riders taken to hospital after red flag incident during Newcomers practice laps

-The opening night of the 69th Steam Packet Company Southern 100 on the Isle of Man has been delayed due to a red flag incident.

-The Newcomers were undertaking their first laps in controlled conditions with travelling marshals when the session was halted at 18:31pm BST after one lap.
+The solo and Sidecar newcomers were undertaking their first laps in controlled conditions with travelling marshals when the session was halted at 18:31pm BST after one lap on Monday.

 Manx Radio’s commentary team confirmed that medical crews are in attendance.